$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Introduction

 \subsection{Background}

-The bootstrap pecolation process is a deterministic monotone cellular automaton first introduced in 1979 by Chalupa, Leath and Reich~\cite{Chalupa79}.
-Given a set $A\subset \Z^d$ or $(\Z/n\Z)^d$ of initially infected vertices, we declare more vertices infected on each (discrete) time step according to a local rule.
-We say that percolation occurs if the closure $[A]$ of $A$ under this process is the entire graph.
-In the first examples considered a site becomes infected if at least $r$ of its neighbours are already infected.
-These models are motivated by several different facets of statistical physics -- see e.g. \cite{Adler91,Adler03}.
+The bootstrap pecolation (BP) process is a deterministic monotone cellular automaton first introduced in 1979 by Chalupa, Leath and Reich~\cite{Chalupa79} (see \cite{Morris17} for a review).
+Given a set $A\subset \Z^d$ or $(\Z/n\Z)^d$ of initially infected vertices (sites), we declare more vertices to be infected on each (discrete) time step according to a local rule.
+For a given initial state $A$, we say that BP occurs if every vertex eventually becomes infected.
+In the first examples considered a site becomes infected if at least $r$ of its nearest neighbours are already infected.
+These models are motivated by several different facets of statistical physics (see e.g.\ \cites{Adler91,Adler03}).
 For instance, they can represent nucleation or excitation of a metastable material.
-Moreover, they are tightly related to the zero-temperature dynamics of the Ising model as well as kinetically constrained models for the liquid-glass transition.
-In these applications and the vast majority of bootstrap percolation literature the initial set $A$ is chosen randomly according to a product Bernoulli measure with density of infections $q$\footnote{In bootstrap percolation literature this parameter is usually denoted $p$ but as we shall see the natural parameter for subcritical bootstrap percolation is actually the density of healthy sites $1-q$.
-We use this choice to provide a smooth transition to this notation for future works.}, which we denote $\Pr_q$.
+Moreover, they are tightly related to the zero-temperature dynamics of the Ising model \cites{Fontes02, Morris11}, as well as kinetically constrained models for the liquid-glass transition \cites{Cancrini08,Hartarsky20FA}.
+In these applications and the vast majority of BP literature the initial set $A$ is chosen randomly according to a product Bernoulli measure with density of infections $q$, which we denote $\Pr_q$.
+A quantity of major interest for this model is its critical probability defined by

+on $\Z^2$ and similarly for other graphs.
+We denote the parameter $q$ instead of the standard $p$, as it will become clear that a more natural description of the model is in terms of a certain infinite `cluster' of healthy sites, whose density is $1-q$.
+We will use the term \emph{percolation} for a random subset of $\Z^2$ with law $\Pr_p$ for any $p$ without necessarily referring to a BP process.